golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 * Lingdong Huang, [*Nuances of Hose Making*](https://quadst.rip/hose.html), 2021
 * Matt Deslauriers, [*Drawing Lines is Hard*](https://mattdesl.svbtle.com/drawing-lines-is-hard), 2015

 ---

 # 3.2.
 Offset Curve Composition

-**(2-4 hours, 25% or 50%)** *You are provided with libraries for computing "proper" offset curves, and invited to use them to make a creative composition.*
+**(2-4 hours, 25% or 50%)** *You are provided with code libraries for computing "proper" offset curves, and are invited to use them to make a creative composition.*

 ![jenn_karson_offset_leaves](img/jenn_karson_offset_leaves.jpg)